pnp/PnP/Samples/Core.TaxonomyPicker/readme.md

 ----------

 # IMPORTANT #
 The unique cascading taxonomy picker controls on a hierarchical termset has been integrated into the [Core.TaxonomyPicker project in the components folder](https://github.com/OfficeDev/PnP/tree/dev/Components/Core.TaxonomyPicker).
-We've done this avoid maintaining 2 almost identical taxonomy picker controls.
+We've done this to avoid maintaining 2 almost identical taxonomy picker controls.